-Documents look great when you match themes with logos or photos - and we make this easy to do by allowing a document’s theme colors to be based on the predominant colors in a photo or logo.
+Documents look best when you match themes with logos or photos - we make this easy to do by allowing a document’s theme colors to be based on the predominant colors in a photo or logo.

-Lets say I'm a marketing manager and I have a logo which I want to use - but don't yet have theme colored business documents.
-A quick fix would be too drop the logo onto a template - and simply have the documents themes match the logo.
+Let's say I'm a marketing manager have a logo that I want to use - but don't have theme colors for business documents.
+A quick fix would be to drop the logo onto a template and have the document's themes match the logo.

-And here is the document template I want to use - it's a multi page e-book from one of our templates here ...but as you can see it doesn't match my logo however I'm quite happy with the look and feel.
+... and here is the document I want to use: a sample from our templates listed here ...it doesn't exactly match the logo, however, I'm happy with the look and feel.

 You can also change your theme colors from the Document properties menu which also appears on the right hand menu (when no element is clicked).

-Now the color scheme in the document matches the logo, like this...
+The color scheme in the document will match the logo...

-- The named theme color Text becomes a darker shade of Theme color 1.
+The named theme color Text becomes a darker shade of Theme olor 1.

-- With inverse color schemes ie those with light text on dark backgrounds, the text theme color becomes a lighter shade of Theme color 1.
+The inverse color schemes ie: those with light text on dark backgrounds (text, etc), becomes a lighter shade of Theme color 1.

 Check out these articles for related info.